Gastric Restrictive Surgery

 - Laparoscopic adjustable gastric banding (LAGB).
 In this method, your healthcare provider attaches an inflatable band around the top part of your stomach.
 The band is tightened like a belt.
 This separates the stomach into a small pouch.
 This pouch serves as a new, much smaller stomach.
 The rest of the stomach is below the band.
 The band creates a narrow channel between these two parts of the stomach.
 This slows the movement of the food from the upper small pouch to the lower stomach.
 After the procedure, the band can be adjusted as needed by your healthcare provider.
 This is done by adding or removing saline (salt water) to an attached port that is underneath the skin.
 No staples are used.
+This is because no part of the stomach is usually removed.
 Like other restrictive procedures, LAGB may not help you reach significant weight loss.

 - Vertical sleeve gastrectomy (VSG).
 This newer procedure uses staples to remove about 80% of the stomach.
 The remaining stomach, which is shaped like a "sleeve" will hold about one-quarter cup of liquid.
 Over time, the stomach can expand to hold 1 cup of food.
 You can potentially lose 1/3 to 1/2 of your excess body weight at one year after surgery.
 Since the rest of the stomach has been removed, this procedure is not reversible.

-LAGB is most often done using a laparoscope rather than through an open incision.
+LAGB is most often done using a laparoscope rather than through an open cut (incision).
 This method uses a few small incisions for the laparoscopic tools to reach the inside of the stomach.
 The surgeon does the surgery while looking at a TV monitor.
-Laparoscopic gastric surgery usually reduces the length of the hospital stay.
-It also reduces the amount of scarring, and often results in quicker recovery than an "open" or standard method.
+Laparoscopic gastric surgery usually reduces how long you'll need to stay in the hospital.
+It also reduces the amount of scarring, lowers the amount of pain after surgery, and often results in quicker recovery than an "open" or standard method.

 Why might I need gastric restrictive surgery?